tjwodud04/livichat_v3/README.md

 - **OpenAI API Key Required**: An API key is mandatory to use the service (no free provision).
 - **Vercel Free Plan**: Deployment may be slow due to large audio/model files.
-- **Data Handling**: All conversation/audio data is processed in real-time and not stored (except for optional Vercel Blob integration).
-- **Mobile Support**: Basic support is available, but some browsers may have limitations with Live2D/audio features.
 - **Demo/Research Purpose**: The code is intended for demonstration and research purposes, not for large-scale deployment.

 ## FAQ